High confidence inference on the probability an individual benefits from treatment using experimental or observational data with known propensity scores: Introduction

+The premise of this work, in a vein similar to predictive inference with quantile regression, is that observations may lie far away from their conditional expectation.
+In the context of causal inference, due to the missing-ness of one outcome, it is difficult to check whether an individual's treatment effect lies close to its prediction given by the estimated average treatment effect or conditional average treatment effect ($\cate$).
+With the aim of augmenting the inference with these estimands in practice, we further study a distribution-free framework for the plug-in estimation of bounds on the probability an individual benefits from treatment ($\pibt$), a generally inestimable quantity that would concisely summarize an intervention's efficacy if it could be known.

-We are interested in the individual treatment effect (ITE):
+In order to study $\pibt$, we are interested in the individual treatment effect:

-where $Y_i(w)$ for $w=0,1$ is known as a potential outcome \citep{splawa-neyman1990,Rubin1974EstimatingCE} and equivalently as a counterfactual \citep{pearlCausality,hernan2020}.
-Here, $Y_i(w)$ corresponds to the outcome $Y_i$ of interest when a hypothetical experimenter intervenes with nature to force the binary exposure indicator $W_i$ for individual $i$ to be little $w\in\{0,1\}$, typically through random assignment in an experiment.
-This intervention can also be denoted by \citep{pearlCausality}'s ``do'' operator: $Y_i(w)$ is the outcome we observe under $\text{do}(W_i=w)$.
+Here, $Y_i(w)$ ($w=0,1$) is known as a potential outcome \citep{splawa-neyman1990,Rubin1974EstimatingCE} and equivalently as a counterfactual \citep{pearlCausality,hernan2020}.
+The random variable $Y_i(w)$ corresponds to the outcome $Y_i$ of interest when a hypothetical experimenter intervenes with nature to force the binary exposure indicator $W_i$ for individual $i$ to be little $w\in\{0,1\}$, typically through random assignment in an experiment.
+This intervention can also be denoted by \citet{pearlCausality}'s ``do'' operator: $Y_i(w)$ is the outcome we observe under $\text{do}(W_i=w)$.

-Suppose a large value of the observed outcome $Y_i=W_iY_i(1)+[1-W_i]Y_i(0)$ is ``good'' for an individual.
+Suppose a large value of the observed outcome $Y_i=W_iY_i(1)+(1-W_i)Y_i(0)$ is ``good'' for an individual.
 Assuming we wish to show $W_i=1$ is effective at accomplishing this, we will consider an individual such that

 to have benefited from treatment.
-We can take $\delta$ to be any relevant threshold we'd like, such as $\delta=0$.
+We can take $\delta$ to be any relevant threshold we would like, such as $\delta=0$.
 We may also reverse the inequality if more appropriate.
-Moreover, if the outcome of interest is strictly positive, we may alternatively define benefiting from treatment in terms of the ratio of an individual's potential outcomes being above a threshold as we discuss in Section \ref{sec:diffDefnRatio}.
-For simplicity of presentation and without any loss of generality for these alternative definitions which our results can be applied to, we will work with definition given by the inequality in \eqref{eqn:benefitTrtmntThresh}.
+Just as well, the vocabular and notational semantics of the inequality in \eqref{eqn:benefitTrtmntThresh} can instead be with respect to whether an individual is harmed by an intervention as we discuss in Appendix \ref{sec:PIHI}.
+Should the potential outcomes be binary, we may also use the inequality in \eqref{eqn:benefitTrtmntThresh} with $\delta=0$ as we discuss in Appendix \ref{sec:binaryOutcomes}.
+Moreover, if the outcome of interest is strictly positive, we may alternatively define benefiting from treatment in terms of the ratio of an individual's potential outcomes being above a threshold as we discuss in Appendix \ref{sec:diffDefnRatio}.
+For simplicity of presentation and without any loss of generality for these alternative definitions which our results can be applied to, we will say an individual benefits from treatment when the inequality in \eqref{eqn:benefitTrtmntThresh} holds.